 Pupil Services and Attendance CounselorEmployment Opportunities

-LAUSD is NOW hiring PSA Counselors!Step 1: Review the PSA Application PacketStep 2: Apply online at www.teachinla.comApplicants MUST*:• Have a master’s degree in Counseling, Social Work, Psychology or related field (transcripts required)• Hold or qualify for a California Pupil Personnel Service Credential (PPSC) with authorization in Child Welfare and Attendance (CWA)or proof of enrollment in a CWA Program• CBEST or equivalentBackground
+LAUSD is NOW hiring PSA Counselors!Step 1: Review the PSA Application PacketStep 2: Apply online at www.teachinla.comApplicants MUST*:• Have a master’s degree in Counseling, Social Work, Psychology or related field (transcripts required)• Hold a California Pupil Personnel Service Credential (PPSC) with authorization in Child Welfare and Attendance (CWA)OR proof of enrollment in a PPSC and/or CWA Program• CBEST or equivalentBackground

 The first public school opened in Los Angeles on March 19, 1855, as the direct result of a City Council ordinance on July 26, 1853.
 For a long time, there had been an unenforceable state attendance law.
 Consequently, by 1903, a new Compulsory Education Act had been enacted, the Los Angeles Board appointed an Attendance Officer.
 Thus began our Pupil Services and Attendance Branch, making it one of the oldest professional groups in the Los Angeles City School District.
 After having gone through various name changes throughout the years the branch was renamed to Pupil Services and Attendance in 1990.
 Despite the transformations throughout the years the goal for Pupil Services and Attendance has been for students to be enrolled and attending.PurposePupil Services and Student Support Programs staff are child welfare and attendance experts who work with students, parents, school staff, and communities to increase student attendance and engagement toward better academic outcomes for all students.

 A Day in the Life of a PSA Counselor (Pop-out Video)Program Services